umLu/youtubeinfo/README.md

 - 📝 **Caption Extraction**: Extract video captions in multiple languages
 - 📺 **Channel Information**: Data collection from specific channels

+## Attribution

+This project uses the YouTube Data API and is not affiliated with or endorsed by YouTube or Google.
+All YouTube content and trademarks are the property of their respective owners.

 ## Setup

 ### Requirements